-Exposition; is the insertion of important background information within a story; for example, information about the setting, characters’ backstories, prior plot events, historical context, etc.
+Exposition; is the insertion of relevant background information within a story; for example, information about the setting, characters’ backstories, prior plot events, historical context, etc.

 The most common way and sometimes the most controversial way to deliver exposition is through dialogue.
 It looks a little something like this;

-The audience paid to go on a journey, and when the action stops and they are spoonfed information, empathy for the character (or story) can cease to exist.
-Yet ironically, exposition is a necessary aid in deploying facts to the story amongst the action.
+The audience paid to go on a journey, and when the action stops, and they are spoonfed information, empathy for the character (or story) can cease to exist.
+However, exposition is a necessary aid in deploying facts to the story amongst the action.
 This scene is entirely made up of expository dialogue:

 - What is the ring?

 - Where did Bilbo find the ring?